yuanz25/healthcare-data-analysis/README.md

 **Duplicate Patient Records:**
 - Used Common Table Expression CTE to identify duplicate patient records in the dataset.
 Duplicates were defined as having the same Name, Date of Admission, Medical Condition, and Insurance Provider.
-- The query revealed **10,977 rows** with duplicates where all columns were identical except for Age, suggesting that these were likely the same patients with multiple admissions or data entry inconsistencies.
+- The query revealed **10,977 rows** with duplicates where all columns were identical except for Age, suggesting that these were likely the same patients with inconsistent data entry.
 - To resolve this, we decided to retain only the first occurrence of each duplicate record.
-We used CTE with the ROW_NUMBER() Windows function.
+We used CTE with the ROW_NUMBER() Windows function where the MAX(Age) to keep only the maximum age, assuming it's updated over time.
-- After cleaning the duplicates, a final query was run to verify that no duplicates remained in the dataset:
+- After cleaning the duplicates, a query was run to verify that no duplicates remained in the dataset